XRPLF/xrpl-dev-portal/tool/openapi_templates_alpha/template-openapi_data_type.md

 {{description}}

 **Warning:** {{spec.info.title}} is early alpha software.
-API methods and data formats are likely to change frequently in ways that break backwards compatibility.
+API methods and data formats are likely to change often in ways that break backwards compatibility.

 {% if type is defined %}- **Type:** {{type|title}}
 {% elif oneOf is defined %}- **Possible Types:**